Blatter wins fifth FIFA term as challenger concedes

 “There are no easy answers.
 And no blame that can be cast that will wash away the stain that marks us all,” he said.

-Blatter told FIFA TV that he knows how to create a better image for the organization and promises to unveil surprising plans on the first working day of his new term.
+Blatter told FIFA TV that he knows how to create a better image for the organisation and promises to unveil surprising plans on the first working day of his new term.

 “It was a very difficult Congress due to the circumstances of these events,” Blatter said.
 “I would say also kind of tragic events, Wednesday and Thursday in Zurich and all with the media in the world, what they said about FIFA.”